royludo/SFBIStats/README.md

 ## 4.USAGE

-### Environment setup
+### 4.1 Environment setup

-The project is easier to setup in a conda environment.
+The following procedures assume you have the [conda environment manager](http://conda.pydata.org/docs/) installed.
+Else, here is the [miniconda download page](http://conda.pydata.org/miniconda.html).

+#### 4.1.1 The quick way

+Make use of the provided environment definition file `env.yml`:
+`conda env create -f env.yml`

+This will setup a complete environment called sfbistatsenv with all the requirements already installed.
+Go to 4.1.3

+#### 4.1.2 The less quick way

 Create the environment:
-conda create -n myenv python=2.7
+`conda create -n sfbistatsenv python=2.7`

 Install the requirements:
 conda install matplotlib
 conda install pandas
-conda install pymongo OR pip install bson pip install wordcloud conda install PIL conda install basemap pip install geopy
+conda install pymongo OR pip install bson conda install PIL conda install basemap pip install geopy pip install wordcloud

+Continue with 4.1.3

+#### 4.1.3 Get the repository

 Create the project's directory (ex: SFBIStats) and clone the repository there.
-You should end up with something like myenv/SFBIStats/sfbistats
+You should end up with something like sfbistatsenv/SFBIStats/sfbistats containing the actual code.

+#### 4.1.4 Make Python aware of your directory

-Make the project's packages available to python: export PYTHONPATH="$PYTHONPATH:/path/to/the/env/myenv/SFBIStats"
+Make the project's packages available to python: export PYTHONPATH="$PYTHONPATH:/path/to/the/envs/sfbistatsenv/SFBIStats"

-### Run the script
+### 4.2 Run the script

 python analysis.py --json jobs.json --output_dir output_dir